ImmutableVariable/learnityourself/docs/python/07-error-handling/01-exceptions.md

 There are two main categories of errors:

+### Syntax Errors

-1. **Syntax Errors**: Occur when Python can't understand your code because it violates the language rules.
-Python catches these before running your code.
+Syntax errors occur when the Python interpreter can't understand your code due to a violation of the language's rules.
+These errors are caught before the program runs.

 ```python
 # Syntax error example (missing closing parenthesis)
 print("Hello world"
 ```

-2. **Runtime Errors**: Occur during program execution.
-These raise exceptions.
+### Runtime Errors

+These errors actually occur during the program's execution.
+These errors raise exceptions at runtime and can be handled otherwise it will panic (terminate your program).

 ```python
 # Runtime error example
 x = 10 / 0  # This is syntactically correct but fails at runtime
 ```

-Syntax errors must be fixed before your code will run at all.
-Runtime errors can be caught and handled with exception handling.

-## Summary

-Exceptions are Python's mechanism for signaling and handling errors.
-Understanding common exceptions, the exception hierarchy, and how to read tracebacks are essential skills for any Python programmer.
-In the next lesson, we'll learn how to handle these exceptions using try-except blocks, making our programs more robust and user-friendly.